 What is Laser Cutting?

 Laser cutting, as the name suggests, is a process whereby a laser is used to cut through material, most often metal or wood, in an incredibly precise manner.
-The lasers used are extremely strong – far stronger than the lasers found in things such as laser eye surgery or laser hair removal devices (IPL), for example – and only a select few professionals in Wales are able to carry out this skilled and potentially dangerous job.
+The lasers used are extremely strong – far stronger than the lasers used for procedures such as laser eye surgery, for example – and only a select few professionals in Wales are able to carry out this skilled and potentially dangerous job.

 What are the Advantages?